ethereum/consensus-specs/specs/phase0/p2p-interface.md

 The requester MUST NOT make more than `MAX_CONCURRENT_REQUESTS` concurrent requests with the same protocol ID.

-If a timeout happens on the requesting side, they SHOULD reset the stream.
+If a timeout occurs or the response is no longer relevant, the requester SHOULD reset the stream.

 A requester SHOULD read from the stream until either:
 1. An error result is received in one of the chunks (the error payload MAY be read before stopping).